Samyoul/U2F-php-server/README.md

 ### HTTPS and SSL

+For U2F to work your website/service must use a HTTPS URL.
 Without a HTTPS URL your code won't work, so get one for your localhost, get one for your production. https://letsencrypt.org/

 ## Terminology